maurymarkowitz/RetroBASIC/doc/RetroBASIC reference manual.md

 The purpose of this line is to force these six variables to be at the top of the table and thus be found more rapidly, improving the performance of the program.
 Typically, the list is ordered, so the most commonly used variable ends up first in the list.

 Not all dialects work this way.
 Compilers, like Dartmouth, hold links directly to each variable's storage in memory and thus do not have to search the table at runtime.
 A number of interpreters use the same strategy, Atari BASIC being a notable example.
-In these versions, from a performance standpoint it is as if every variable is at the top of a one-entry list, and while the pre-flighting example above will still run, it offers no additional performance advantage.
+In these versions, from a performance standpoint it is as if every variable is at the top of a one-entry list, and while the manual caching example above will still run, it offers no performance advantage.

 <!-- TOC --><a name="arrays"></a>
 ### Arrays

-Most BASIC dialects include the concept of an **array**.
+Most BASIC dialects include the concept of an *array*.
 An array is a group of related values all referred to by a single variable name.
-Each value is assigned a **slot** in the array.
+Each value is assigned a *slot* or *entry* in the array.
 Arrays need to be defined before use (see exception below) using the `DIM`ension statement.
 Later in the program, the separate values can be referred to using numbers in parentheses placed after the variable name.
-These numbers are known as **indexes**.
+These numbers are known as *indexes* or *subscripts*.
 For example:

     10 DIM A(10)
     20 A(1)=5